coolhome/oidc-client-js/Home.md

 ## Logging

 The oidc-client-js library supports logging.
 You can set a logger by assigning `Oidc.Log.logger` to anything that supports a `info`, `warn`, and `error` methods that accept a params array.
+By default, no logger is configured.

 The `console` object in the browser supports these, so a common way to easily enable logging in the browser is to simply add this code:

 ```
 Oidc.Log.logger = console;
 ```

 Also, logging has levels so you can control the verbosity by setting the `Oidc.Log.level` to one of `Oidc.Log.NONE`, `Oidc.Log.ERROR`, `Oidc.Log.WARN`, or `Oidc.Log.INFO`.
+The default is `Oidc.Log.INFO`.